Janvidoyla/heart-disease-prediction/README.md

-# heart-disease-prediction
+# Heart-disease-prediction
- a machine learning model to predict the likelihood of heart disease using Logistic Regression on structured dataset.
+ A machine learning model to predict the likelihood of heart disease using Logistic Regression on structured dataset.